-The U.S. Fish & Wildlife Service (USFWS) operates to conserve, protect and enhance fish, wildlife, plants and their habitats.
-USFWS have provided grants to support our anti-poaching programmes in Chinko, Garamba, Odzala-Kokoua, and Zakouma.
-In 2017 USFWS, alongside USAID, continued to support the management and protection of Garamba and Chinko protected areas
+The U.S. Fish & Wildlife Service (USFWS) operates to conserve, protect and enhance fish, wildlife, in Chinko, Garamba, Odzala-Kokoua, and Zakouma.
+In 2017 USFWS, alongside USAID, continued to support the management and protection of Garamba and Chinko protected areas in Central Africa, as well as our work with WWF in the Sangha Tri-National and Northern Congo Forest Landscape and provided additional support for elephant surveillance in Zakouma.